Coolest Homemade Mermaid Costume Ideas

 I used a 24″ invisible zipper on the right side seam, opening from the hem up to the hip to open the tail so that I could drive, walk, use the rest room, etc. In addition, I safety pinned the bottom fin up when the zipper was open, although it wasn’t absolutely necessary if I was just walking around.
 This mermaid wiggled her way through several nights of West Coast Swing without any snags with it pinned up!

 Once the hem is done with the zipper closed, I measured where to attach the bottom fin with the shoes on that I was going to wear with the costume, heels.
 I hand sewed the top of the fin to the inside of the tail so that it would emerge from the bottom hem and lay across the tops of my feet to cover my shoes and make it appear that I was standing on my tail.

-The "seaweed" bust covering is hand sewn in place, tacked where needed for coverage.
-I used artificial aquarium plants from the pet store and cut the stems off the anchor that holds them to the bottom of the tank.
+The “seaweed” bust covering is hand sewn in place, tacked where needed for coverage.
+I used artificial aquarium plants from the pet store and cut the stems off.
+This was the anchor that holds them to the bottom of the tank.

 The wig of the mermaid costume is a Halloween cheapie from Rite Aid.

 To carry my essentials while partying, I cut a fish shape from the tail fabric and sewed it into a drawstring bag (not pictured), which worked really well.
 I hung the bag off my arm and it looked like I had just made a fresh catch!

 I took three days to make this mermaid costume, working on it for a few hours a day.
 Sometimes I had to stop to let my brain figure out how to construct part of it.
 Such as the “how to drive in a mermaid costume” and “how to make the fins look right” dilemmas.
 There was some hand sewing of the hems, tacking linings, etc., but not a lot.